Chart Color Schemes

 Wanguri is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Wanguri's dwelling structures, as per the latest Census, consisted of 91.1% houses and 8.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasts with Darwin metro's figures of 68.4% houses and 31.6% other dwellings.
-Home ownership in Wanguri was recorded at 28.0%, with mortgaged dwellings at 40.5% and rented ones at 31.5%.
-The median monthly mortgage repayment in Wanguri was $2,167, surpassing Darwin metro's average of $2,028.
-The median weekly rent figure for Wanguri stood at $410, higher than Darwin metro's $350.
-Nationally, Wanguri's mortgage repayments were significantly higher than the Australian average of $1,863, and rents exceeded the national figure of $375.
+Wanguri's dwellings were 91.1% houses and 8.9% other types at the latest Census, compared to Darwin metro's 68.4% houses and 31.6% other dwellings.
+Home ownership in Wanguri was 28.0%, with mortgaged dwellings at 40.5% and rented ones at 31.5%.
+The median monthly mortgage repayment was $2,167, higher than Darwin metro's $2,028.
+Median weekly rent in Wanguri was $410, compared to Darwin metro's $350.
+Nationally, Wanguri's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing